 - ▶ With regard to, in regard to, and in regards to become 'regarding.'

-- ▶ In order to becomes 'To.'
+- In order to becomes 'To.'

-- ▶ In order for becomes 'For.'
+- ► In order for becomes 'For.'

-- ▶ ... so as to becomes 'to.'
+- ► ...so as to becomes 'to.'

-- ▶ ... as well as becomes 'and.'
+- ▶ ...as well as becomes 'and.'

-- ▶ ... has the ability to becomes 'can.'

-- ► All of the becomes 'All the.'

-- ▶ Due to the fact that becomes 'because.'

-- ▶ In view of the fact that becomes 'because.'

-- ▶ ... is (un)able to becomes 'can' or 'cannot.'

-- ▶ ...
-Whether or not can often (but not always) just be 'whether.'

-Garner provides a list of dozens more of them, and you should familiarize yourself with them, though probably not all at once.17 Knowing them and fixing them will add polish to your writing and keep your word-counts down.

-Avoid words that redundantly identify the present time in sentences using the present tense, except when contrasting the current time to another time.
+- ...has the ability to becomes 'can.' - ► All of the becomes 'All the.' - ▶ Due to the fact that becomes 'because.' - ► In view of the fact that becomes 'because.' - ...is (un)able to becomes 'can' or 'cannot.' - ...Whether or not can often (but not always) just be 'whether.' - 7 Garner provides a list of dozens more of them, and you should familiarize - yourself with them, though probably not all at once.
+Knowing them and - fixing them will add polish to your writing and keep your word-counts - o down. - Avoid words that redundantly identify the present time in sentences using - the present tense, except when contrasting the current time to another - 13 time.

-- ▶ Good - Daniel Snyder is chief executive officer and president of SDS. - ▶ NOT good - Daniel Snyder is currently chief executive officer and president of SDS. - Daniel Snyder is president of SDS at this time.
+- ▶ Good - Daniel Snyder is chief executive officer and president of SDS. - ► NOT good - Daniel Snyder is currently chief executive officer and president of SDS. - Daniel Snyder is president of SDS at this time. - Daniel Snyder is president of SDS at this point in time. - Daniel Snyder is now president of SDS. - ► OK - Daniel Snyder was previously general counsel but is now president of SDS. - Daniel Snyder is president of SDS now, but the board may remove him at its next meeting.